 Instead, clients often, at or before the nationalization deadline, choose to nationalize the PCT application in countries where they have (1) actual or anticipate sales or (2) actual or anticipated licensing or business opportunities sufficient to justify the foreign patenting expense.

-The PCT international patent application filing fee is around $4000.
+The PCT international patent application filing fee is around $3000-$6000.
 The nationalization fees can range from $2000-$7000 per country to file.
 After that there are prosecution costs in each country until the application hopefully issues within a few years as a patent.
-There are also yearly patent application fees and patent annuity fees to be paid in each country.
+There are also often yearly patent application fees and patent annuity fees to be paid in each country.

 Seeking foreign patent protection involves considerable costs.
 However, foreign patenting can be valuable when undertaken with a targeted approach that is aligned with the appropriate business case.